columbia-glacier/radar-2014/README.md

 Radar Velocities (2014)
 =======================
-*by Ryan Cassotto*
+by Ryan Cassotto

-<span style="background-color: #FFFF00">This is a metadata-only repository.
-Data are only available from the author.</span>
+*This is a metadata-only repository.
+Data are only available from the author.*

 ## Speed